system76/docs/_articles/desktop-environment.md

 ### LXQt

-LXQt is a lightweight Qt desktop environment.It will not get in your way.
-It will not hang or slow down your system.
+LXQt is a lightweight Qt desktop environment.
+It's being developed as a successor to LXDE.
 It is focused on being a classic desktop with a modern look and feel.

 LXQt can be installed with:

 ```
 sudo apt install lxqt
 ```

 ---